programmai/progression-framework/frameworks/product.md

           - "Can design and evaluate experiments, based on solid hypotheses.
 Proactively alters course when confidence of hitting goals is low."
       - level: 5
         criteria:
-          - "Connects squad and group numbers to success metrics of business, recognises and addresses gaps between the impact of individual KPIs and business goals."
+          - "Connects team and group numbers to success metrics of business, recognises and addresses gaps between the impact of individual KPIs and business goals."
           - "Deeply understands a range of research and analysis methods, identifies which are best for a given situation and can coach on their use."
   - name: "domain knowledge"
     title: "💭 Domain Knowledge"